MrDenton91/Game_Recommender/README.md

 Using Cosine Similarty I created a simple content recommendation.

 ## Analysis
+intial inspection of Sony's PS4 releases show an average of 14 games released per month.
 ![](images/releases_perMonth2.PNG)

 * From this Graph you can see how Sony has distributed thier releases for the consoles life.